matt-harvey/boilermatic/README.rst

 By default, both a ``.hpp`` and a ``.cpp`` file will be generated.
 You can tell Boilermatic to produce only a header, by unchecking *Create source file?*

-Next choose the direoctories in which to save the generated header and source file (or leave the default directories unchanged).
+Next choose the directories in which to save the generated header and source file (or leave the default directories unchanged).

 The next part of the GUI deals with the C++ special member functions